micahsgilbert/fire.js/README.md

 | speed | number | the speed at which the animation changes.
 Lower is faster. |

 ## What's "initial" and "multiplier"?
-The function for the r, g, and b values is `initial + noiseValue * multiplier`. `noiseValue` is always between 0 and 1, so this effectively means that the minimum value is `initial` and the maximum is `multiplier`
+The function for the r, g, and b values is `initial + noiseValue * multiplier`. `noiseValue` is always between 0 and 1, so this effectively means that the minimum value is `initial` and the maximum is `multiplier`.

-## How do I make it look good?
+## What if I want the size of the canvas to change?
-Edit `fire.json` as you please.
-Open `spectrumMaker.html` to see the resulting spectrum a set of color settings will provide.
+Import `updateDimensions` from `fire.js` and call it inside of your `onresize` event.